ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/audio/soundemitter.md

-The [ SoundEmitter ](../../../code_reference/class_reference/soundemitter.md) component handles the 3D positioning of sounds in a level.
-For instance, if the SoundEmitter's object is to the left of a [SoundListener ](soundlistener.md), it will reduce the amount of sound going to the right speaker, so that the player hears the sound to their left.
+The [SoundEmitter](../../../code_reference/class_reference/soundemitter.md) component handles the 3D positioning of sounds in a level.
+For instance, if the SoundEmitter's object is to the left of a [SoundListener](soundlistener.md), it will reduce the amount of sound going to the right speaker, so that the player hears the sound to their left.

  # Using SoundEmitters